The ultimate guide on how to find the right therapist for you

 Could EMDR be right for me?

 Research supports EMDR as a treatment for PTSD.
 Since survivors of trauma suffer greatly, yet only a minority of them go on to develop PTSD, then EMDR may also be a useful approach for trauma survivors who do not have PTSD.
 EMDR is considered an active therapy.
-EMDR is also brief; it can be completed in 6-12 sessions, or in some studies, in as little as 3 sessions.
+EMDR is also brief and great for short term therapy; treatment can be completed in 6-12 sessions, or in some studies, in as little as 3 sessions.

 Eclectic and other types of therapy